SpaceOgre/SortTV/README.md

 What's new in my version?
 ===
-- Added support for more file formats: idx, iso
+- Added support for more file formats:
+  - Subtitles: idx
+  - Video: iso, img
-- A movie will use the folder name if no imdb hit on filename (Not possible to config atm)
+- A movie will use the folder name if no tmdb hit on filename
+  - To use set the flag --movie-use-folder-name to TRUE
   - For this change to work properly, files are no longer extracted to a new folder.
     Instead a file is created to keep track of allready extracted archives.
     Folder names that start with "film_" will not be used for searching imdb